 Rosemary Cheese Bites

-The following recipe is written by Carrie of La Pomme de Portland.
+This recipe for Rosemary Cheese Bites is written by Carrie of La Pomme de Portland.
 Welcome, Carrie!

 When you live in a climate that could be comparable to the rain forests of the Amazon…minus the heat…and well, minus the sun…you get used to the rain.

 You get used to you and everything around you being a bit damp.
 The lawn a bit soggy.
 The flower beds a bit squishy.
 You can’t worry about a fine mist touching down lightly on your hair.
 You don’t bother with an umbrella unless there’s a downpour.

 And even if there is a downpour, you still won’t pick your children up from the bus stop no matter how much they complain.
 “Use your umbrella,” you say matter-of-factly to them.
 “You live in Oregon.”
 Of course they don’t and arrive home after the 5 minute walk…drenched.